 Mistake #6: The Funnel Isn’t Protected

-Mistake #7: Running Tests Poorly
+Mistake #7: No Process for Running Tests

 Mistake #9: Tracking the Wrong Numbers

-Go through the entire funnel.
-Start with the main part.
+Michelle recommends going through the entire funnel, starting with your traffic.
 What is your opt-in rate?
 What does your traffic look like?
-A lot of people think, “Oh, Facebook ads aren’t working,” but then maybe it is your funnel.
-Because if the metrics from the Facebook ads are hitting what they’re supposed to, then the ad is doing its job of getting the click and then the funnel’s not doing its job of getting the conversion or getting those opt-ins.
-So, we first look at your traffic.
-What is it doing?
-What’s the registration?
-If that’s not working, what can we do there?
-What is the watch rate or the show-up rate?
-How long are they watching?
-Where are they dropping off in the video?
+A lot of people think, “Oh, Facebook ads aren’t working,” but the problem could lie in your funnel.
+If the metrics from the Facebook ads are hitting what they’re supposed to, then the ad is doing its job of getting the click but the funnel’s not doing its job of getting the conversion or getting those opt-ins.

 Mistake #10: Ignoring the Context Around the Numbers

-The same is true for video views because it’s on-demand.
-If you’re only looking at the completion rate and they think, “People watched only 48%.”
-But when you look at the context and you see you’ve got 100 unique views with 200 total views.
-Then you see people are coming back, they’re watching it twice, or they’re watching it in two sessions and they’re finishing almost all of it.
-So, it’s important to look at the context around your numbers.
+When you look at everything and you see you’ve got 100 unique views with 200 total views, then you’ll see that people are coming back, they’re watching it twice, or they’re watching it in two sessions and they’re finishing almost all of it.
+This is why it’s so important to look at the context around all of your numbers instead of making assumptions based on single metrics.

 Mistake #11: Having Too Little Data to Make Decisions